AveryS00/song-link-bot/README.md

 Unknown interaction of what happens when using fill command over a song that doesn't exist
 TODO: Streamline code integration process with existing bots, eg. one import and it's good to go
 TODO: YouTube functionality
+TODO: Optimize flow for adding to a server.
+By default, read all channels allowed for its permissions.
+Respond directly to song links if no logging channel set.
+Add a silent mode for no logging.
+Add command for updating who has set privileges.
+Update documentation to reflect these changes.
+TODO: Enhance error handling to include queuing up commands when rate-limited, abstract out shared error handling code
+TODO: Take another look at caching system
+TODO: Proper testing environment which uses secondary bot instead of primary
 ```

-Please submit any and all issues that you find either through GitHub, or my email: as@averysmith.net
+Please submit any and all issues that you find through GitHub.
+I am particularly interested in error messages that show up on client side.

 ## Commands:
 All of these commands will be started with a prefix, so I have omitted it.
 The prefix will depend on what you set it to be.
 By default, the prefix is ``!``.